Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves

-We say that a symplectic divisor $(X,\omega,D)$ is a {\bf K\"ahler pair} if there exists an integrable complex structure $J$ compatible with $\omega$ making all components $J$-holomorphic. \cite{LiMakICCM} indicates that any symplectic log Calabi-Yau divisor is symplectic deformation equivalent to a K\"ahler pair.
+We say that a symplectic divisor $(X,\omega,D)$ is a {\bf K\"ahler pair} if there exists an integrable complex structure $J$ compatible with $\omega$ making all components $J$-holomorphic. \cite{LiMakICCM} proved that any symplectic log Calabi-Yau divisor is symplectic deformation equivalent to a K\"ahler pair.
 The proof relies on the fact that blowup\footnote{The `blowup' in this section refers to any type (exterior, toric, non-toric, half-toric).} and blowdown operations can be performed within the K\"ahler category, as well as several key results in the proof of the Torelli theorem.
-Below, we will unravel the proofs and generalize these results to provide a clearer understanding of their implications on divisors with $\omega\cdot(K_{\omega}+[D])<0$.
+In this section, we will generalize the deformation K\"ahlerness results in \cite{LiMakICCM} from log Calabi-Yau divisors to divisors with $[\omega]\cdot(K_{\omega}+[D])<0$.

 \begin{theorem} Let $D\subseteq (X,\omega)$ be a symplectic divisor with $[\omega]\cdot(K_{\omega}+[D])<0$.
 If $X$ is a rational manifold, further assume that $D$ is connected.
 Then $(X,\omega,D)$ is symplectic deformation equivalent to a K\"ahler pair with $\overline{\kappa}(X\setminus D)=-\infty$. \end{theorem} We start with a preparation lemma which is an adaptation of \cite[Lemma 5.5 B]{MP94} where the statement is originally formulated for tamed symplectic forms.